ps-aditya/ps-aditya/README.md

 ## Hi there 👋

-I'm **Aditya**, a sophmore AI & ML student at Atlas SkillTech University and a professional Mridangam artist.
-I thrive in high‑pressure environments.
+I'm **Aditya**, an AI and Systems developer currently a Computer Science (AI & ML) undergrad at Atlas SkillTech University.

+I enjoy building intelligent developer tools, infrastructure software, and rapid experiments around emerging technologies.
+My interests lie at the intersection of AI and systems engineering, where machine intelligence can make complex software faster, more observable, and easier to operate.

+Also, I believe the best way to learn is to build relentlessly, ship often and stay close to the frontier of emerging technology.

 ### About Me
-- Academic service: Reviewer for ISMIR 2026
-- Research: projects in music production, acoustics, logistics, predictive modeling
-- Goal: Build publishable, impactful research and technical projects bridging AI, systems, infrasctucture and creative technology

-### Skills & Tools
-- **Programming & Systems:** Python, Java, Redis internals, TCP/IP, distributed systems, backend development, Shell Building
-- **Data & Analytics:** SQL normalization, Power BI star schema modeling, statistical modeling, Excel/CSV workflows
-- **Web Development:** Django, Flask, CSS, HTML
-- **Workflow:** Structured technical troubleshooting, efficient project execution
+I spend most of my time building infrastructure projects, but I also enjoy shipping small 48-hour experiments whenever new technologies or interesting engineering problems emerge.

-### Projects
+### Currently working on:
-- Redis server implementation with protocol parsing and concurrency
+- Redis State Explorer: Building an open-source Redis observability platform with a published VS Code extension focused on state exploration, developer workflows, and AI-powered infrastructure diagnostics.

+- AI Infrastructure Copilot: Developing an AI assistant that analyzes Redis telemetry, logs, and performance metrics to identify root causes, memory bottlenecks, and infrastructure issues.

-- Zerve AI data analysis: optimized pipelines, uncovered behavioral insights from 400K+ logs
+- Zerve AI: Optimized large-scale data analysis pipelines and uncovered behavioral insights from 400K+ execution logs.

-- Music/AI integration studies combining acoustics production with automation
-- Unix Shell (pysh) Implemented a POSIX-style shell in Python covering pipelines, I/O redirection, background job control, tab completion with LCP, programmable completers, history persistence, and parameter expansion.
+- Unix Shell (PYSH): Implemented a POSIX-style shell in Python featuring pipelines, I/O redirection, background job control, history persistence, parameter expansion, tab completion (LCP), and programmable completers.

+- Weekend Experiments – Shipping rapid 48-hour developer tools, browser extensions, and AI-powered utilities exploring systems engineering, infrastructure, and open-source workflows.

 ### Contact
 - Email: adityalpha16@gmail.com